Provisional Constitution of the Confederate States: Key points and differences

 All committee members were well educated and had extensive legislative experience.
 The necessity of a constitution made them work with considerable speed and report to the convention on February 7.
 Copies were then made and distributed to the convention's members, who spent relatively little time on debate.
 The key changes to the committee's draft were an inclusion of the phrase "Invoking the favor of Almighty God" into the preamble, the addition of an executive line-item veto, a removal of a congressional restriction of 15% on import tariffs, and the combination of the circuit and district court systems into one district system in which each state comprised one district.
 The Provisional Constitution was then unanimously ratified around midnight on February 8, 1861.
 It was signed by all members present at noon on the day of Jefferson Davis's inaugural address, February 18, 1861.
-There are 50 signatures in all, including those of the Texas delegation who were admitted on March 2.
+There were 50 signatures in all, including those of the Texas delegation who were admitted on March 2.
 The Provisional Constitution was replaced after the ratification of the permanent Constitution of the Confederate States of America, on March 11, 1861.

-Since the framers of the Provisional Constitution used the US Constitution as a basis for their own, there are many similarities.
+Since the framers of the Provisional Constitution used the U.S. Constitution as a basis for their own, there are many similarities.
 Large sections were copied without any change, and others had only cosmetic changes (such as replacing "United States" with "Confederate States" or "Confederacy").
 There were also several noticeable differences, including the aforementioned changes, as well as a clause to allow Congress to use a two-thirds vote to declare the president unable to perform his duties.
 Article IV permitted Congress to amend the constitution with another two-thirds vote, and Article VI granted Congress the power to admit other states into the confederacy.
 In its haste, the Committee of Twelve neglected to include important features such as a ratification process and decided to omit any mention of controversial issues regarding slavery and tariffs, issues that were to be decided in the permanent constitution.

-However, the most significant difference from the US Constitution was that under the Provisional Constitution, the Provisional Confederate Congress was a unicameral legislature, with only one chamber, and voting was by states.
+However, the most significant difference from the U.S. Constitution was that under the Provisional Constitution, the Provisional Confederate Congress was a unicameral legislature, with only one chamber, and voting was by states.
 That was changed to the more-familiar bicameral legislature in the permanent constitution, with senators and representatives voting individually.